 Graph – Graph databases use graphics principles to relate and maintain data.
 By using nodes, edges, and properties, data is produced.
 Graph databases can be thought of like a game of chess.
 Nodes represent a piece of information (player).
 Edges represent the path you must take to pull data from one node to the other (player moves).
 Properties are the “rules” of each move (chess game rules).
 Two examples of graph databases are Neo4j and OrientDB.

 Designing Your App’s Database

 When you begin designing your app’s database, you need to be sure you include objects and properties that are essential to your app’s functionality.
 For example, imagine you have a sports app that has a forum where users can post thoughts on a team, season, game results, etc. You will need at least 3 objects in your app’s database: Post, User, and Like.
 All 3 of these objects are necessities for enriched user experience.
-Some other examples of app objects you may need (depending upon the nature of your app) include Invoice, Review, and Favorites.
+Some other examples of app objects you may need (depending upon the nature of your app) include Cost, Review, and Favorites.

 After you have decided on app objects, you will need to define properties for each of those objects.
 For example, will your “post” object in your app’s forum allow users to post text only?
 Or could they also post pictures, emoticons, etc.?
 Defining properties for each object is basically giving rules and purpose to each object.